First Plan Then Evaluate: Multi-Target Planning with Post-Planning Success Evaluation Improves Learning-Based Grasping Pipelines: Our Approach

 \textbf{Object and Grasp Representation} Let $\mathcal{O}$ be the object representation.
 We process the partial pointcloud using Basis Point Set (BPS)~\cite{bps} with 4096 basis points.
 We encode the pointcloud as the L2 norm of the distance between each of the basis points and the closest point on the pointcloud to it.
 This allows for a fixed-length representation $\mathcal{O} \in \mathbb R^{4096}$ that can be efficiently processed~\cite{mayer-ffhnet-icra22}.
+We parametrize a grasp as $\mathcal{G} = (\textbf{T}_{OH}, \theta_p, \theta_g)$ where $\textbf{T}_{OH} \in SE(3)$ is the hand pose relative to the object, $\theta_p \in \mathbb R^n$ is a collision-free pre-grasp hand configuration, $\theta_g \in \mathbb R^n$ is an in-grasp configuration, and $n$ is the number of hand joints ($n=16$ in this work).